rudolfsg/blog/posts/static site generator.md

 I've always liked the simplicity of static websites where all pages are generated ahead of time instead of waiting on a back-end server to generate pages on demand.
 Static sites are also a perfect fit for content delivery networks (CDN) which enables great performance.

 Static site generators usually accept a simple text format like markdown as input to generate pages.
 A simple input format eliminates most of the tool/framework lock-in and substantially increases the probability of your content being usable 10 or 20 years down the line.
-This is probably why note-taking software like [Obsidian](https://obsidian.md/) have become so popular.
+This is probably why note-taking software like [Obsidian](https://obsidian.md/) has become so popular.

+Writing your own generator seems like a good starter project since it has a well-defined outcome and lies in the Goldilocks zone in terms of size - big enough to expose you to most of the language features and not too big to overwhelm and take months to do.
+Plus it allows you to include only the site functionality you want and learn a bit about web development along the way.

 ## The plan